 In any of the cases above, member responses received after the Result Expiration Time shall be discarded.
 After the time specified in Result Persistence, the aggregated response shall not be retrievable.

 If any of the parameter mentioned above are missing from the request, the group hosting CSE shall determine the time to respond using its local Policy.

+When aggregating notifications the group hosting CSE, upon receiving the first notification, shall wait until the number of notification specified in notifyAggregation.number is received or until notifyAggregation.duration time has elapsed, which ever comes first, and send the notifications in an m2m:aggregatedNotification message.
+If notifyAggregation is not specified then the group hosting CSE shall use the currentNrOfMembers attribute of the <group> and a duration specified by the M2M Service Provider.

 -----------------------End of change 2-------------------------------------------